 Here's another example to consider: If you have two different folders containing what should be identical files, but you aren't completely certain, then you would want to compare them, to see if they have the exact same filenames, file sizes, and file contents.
 Or perhaps you know that there should be some differences in the files, and you want to see which ones are larger and which ones have been modified most recently.
 Obviously, it would be wonderful to be able to fire up Windows Explorer, split the screen into two separate panels, one for each folder, so you can quickly eyeball the differences between the two.
 That was a feature available way back in Windows 3.1, but was sadly dropped in later versions.
 Even if it were still present, you would only be able to compare last-modification dates, but not the exact file sizes, as explained in the previous paragraph.

 Any PC veteran could provide other examples — both hypothetical and ones they have actually experienced — in which Windows Explorer's deficiencies proved to be a surefire source of frustration and wasted time.
 As a result, software developers have created dozens of programs designed to replace this venerable Microsoft program — not just providing the baseline features found within Windows Explorer, but adding so many more.
 The majority of Windows users probably won't try to seek out these alternatives, because they don't realize that Windows Explorer can be replaced.
-In this article, we will explore some of the free file managers.
+In this article, I will explore some of the free file managers.

 This first candidate may have a name that sounds like it came from Star Wars, but in terms of program price and footprint, this application is very much down to earth.
-A43 is, like all of the programs we will examine, free of charge, and yet quite capable.
+A43 is, like all of the programs I will examine, free of charge, and yet quite capable.
 The Web page mentions that it offers an integrated text editor (no more fiddling with Windows Notepad!), file zipping and unzipping, file search (much better than Windows's native search), program quick launch, buttons for accessing favorite folders, and no installation required.
 That last feature is something that makes this program a great option for a USB thumb drive, because all of the program settings are stored on the removable media, which means that you can plug it into any PC and immediately start using A43, without having to install A43 on the computer's hard drive.
 In addition, it does not write changes to your Windows Registry, which, if it is anything like most users', is already bloated enough.

 In terms of the examples mentioned earlier, A43 unfortunately does not apparently allow one to specify that file sizes be given in bytes, but does support a dual-pane view (using the non-obvious View > Splitter > Open/Close Splitter > FM Extra).
 Nonetheless, it has additional capabilities that Windows Explorer users can only dream of: narrow the list of files displayed by using edit masking (e.g., w* to only see files beginning with the letter 'w'); modify the date and time stamp of a single file or a group of files all at once; map folders to virtual drives; view files in hexadecimal format (handy for programmers who want to locate some text in an executable); and view images within the application, without having to start a separate dedicated application.